 Positive Results for Potential Alzheimer’s Disease Treatment in Phase 2 Trial

-In the first late-stage study to demonstrate potential disease modifying effects for the treatment of persons with Alzheimer’s disease, a monoclonal antibody to amyloid-ß protofibrils (BAN2401; Eisai, Woodcliff Lake, NJ and Biogen, Philadelphia, PA) reduced patient’s amyloid-ß levels and slowed progression on their clinical measure Alzheimer’s disease (AD) Composite Score (ADCOMS).
+In one of the first late-stage studies to demonstrate potential disease modifying effects for the treatment of persons with Alzheimer’s disease, a monoclonal antibody to amyloid-ß protofibrils (BAN2401; Eisai, Woodcliff Lake, NJ and Biogen, Cambridge, MA) reduced patient’s amyloid-ß levels and slowed progression on their clinical measure Alzheimer’s disease (AD) Composite Score (ADCOMS).

 In this phase 2 placebo-controlled, double-blind study, 856 subjects with mild cognitive impairment (MCI) due to AD or those diagnosed with mild AD (collectively early AD), who had confirmed amyloid-ß accumulation in their brain, were treated with 1 of 5 different doses of anti-amyloid-ß antibodies given biweekly or monthly or placebo.
 Clinical effects were measured with ADCOMS, which combines items from the Alzheimer's Disease Assessment Scale-cognitive subscale (ADAS-Cog), the Clinical Dementia Rating Sum of Boxes (CDR-SB) scale and the Mini-Mental State Examination (MMSE) to enable sensitive detection of changes in early AD symptoms.
 The effect on amyloid-ß was measured with amyloid-positron emission tomography (amyloid-PET).